 Sapping valleys, Michigan, Hemlock Crossing, groundwater, streams, sapping, springs, discharge, bedload transport, water level, hydraulic gradient

 Larson, Elanor A.; Riemersma, Peter E.; and Colgan, Patrick M., "Preliminary results of a study of sapping valleys in Ottawa County, Michigan" (2019).
-Student Summer Scholars.
+Student Summer Scholars Manuscripts.
 206.

 Sapping valleys are valleys eroded by springs and their streams and contribute to water resources and landscape evolution.
 Springs along the Pigeon River, in western Ottawa County, erode dune sand and form numerous small valleys with the signature amphitheater shape of previously documented sapping valleys.
 These springs are important for providing clean and cool water for micro-environments and the larger watershed.
 We investigate whether small valleys in Hemlock Crossing Park were formed by spring sapping, and document and quantify sapping processes that include spring discharge and sediment transport.